Trustless-Work/Product/reclaim-protocol-integration/README.md

 `context` field is fully custom

 ### How is a proof validated in a smart contract?
-we take only `signedClaim` part of proof. and send to smart contract:
+actually it's not requiered to validate it on chain, you can find this in zkfetch example (sig verified off-chain) we take only `signedClaim` part of proof. and send to smart contract: